Knock out the last few items—payments, utilities, insurance, and move-in forms—so keys and access are ready on day one.

 No, but it’s strongly recommended.
 Our free concierge service can set up your electricity, water, trash, gas (if applicable), internet, and more in one step.
 If you choose to set utilities up yourself instead, you’re responsible for contacting providers and uploading your electricity confirmation letter before move-in.

 We must confirm that power is scheduled in your name on or before your lease start date to protect the property.
-Without this confirmation on file, keys cannot be released and you can’t take possession, and we aren’t responsible for any fees or delays that causes.
+Without this confirmation on file (and all other utilities active and in your name), keys cannot be released and you can’t take possession, and we aren’t responsible for any fees or delays that causes.

 Yes.
 All residents must carry active renters insurance with at least $100,000 - $300,000 in liability coverage for the entire lease term, check your lease.
 You’ll upload proof in your Resident Center.
 If it isn’t uploaded and verified on time, a policy may be placed on your behalf and added to your balance.